-Kenneth Lawrence Fisher is an American investment analyst, and the founder, chairman, and CEO of Fisher Investments, a money management firm with offices in Woodside, California, San Mateo, California, and Camas, Washington.
+Kenneth Lawrence Fisher is an American investment analyst, and the founder, Executive Chairman and Co-Chief Investment Officer of Fisher Investments, a money management firm with offices in Woodside, California, San Mateo, California, and Camas, Washington.

 Born: November 29, 1950 (age 63), San Francisco, CA